MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-cross-train.md

 1. Cross training different language understanding engines within the same dialog.
 LUIS and QnA Maker are different language understanding engines, once the models for each are cross trained, the recognizer for both can be consulted to determine which is best suited to respond to a user request.
 This is described in more detail in [LUIS to QnA Maker cross training](#luis-to-qna-maker-cross-training).
 You can think of this as extra-dialog training.

 > [!TIP]
 >
-> If your language understanding models are not cross trained and the _allow interruptions_ property evaluates to true, no utterances or questions from other dialogs will be considered unless there are no matches in the active adaptive dialog.
-Once you cross-train your language understanding models, utterances and questions from parent and sibling dialogs will always be considered.
-This can result in different responses from the bot to the customer.
+> If the language understanding models associated with the various adaptive dialogs in a bot are not cross trained, no utterances or questions from other dialogs will be considered unless the recognizer of the active dialog returns an unknown intent.
+When the models have been cross trained, utterances and questions from parent and sibling dialogs will always be considered because they are associated with a new intent created in the active dialogs language understanding model.
+A parent no longer must be consulted to find out if it can respond to the users input.
+When this new intent is returned, the Bot Framework knows to consult the parent or sibling to handle it.

 ## LUIS-to-LUIS cross training